innolitics/rdm/README.md

 - Make
 - Jinja2 2.7+
 - PyYAML
-- Pandoc and Latex (optional, required for PDFs)
+- Pandoc and Latex (optional, required for PDF generation)
 - Reportlab and Svglib (optional, required to include SVGs in PDFs)

 ## Installation